 The Rights of Injured Workers in New York and New Jersey

 Workers injured by falling objects have a right to be compensated under the laws of New York and New Jersey.
 They may seek compensation through a workers’ compensation claim against the employer, as well as a civil claim against the owner or the general contractor or other subcontractors, and even against the employer if it acted recklessly or intentionally caused the injury.
 Under New York Labor Law §240(1), employers are strictly liable for gravity-related injuries, which include many falling object injuries, meaning that the employer must compensate the employee regardless of the circumstances, including where the employee was at fault.
 Negligence must be proven in a third party claim.

 In addition to employers and contractors, property owners may also be liable to workers who suffered injuries while on the property, if the property owner failed to provide for the safety of the workers or lawful invitees on the construction site.
 In New York, property owners and contractors are absolutely liable in some circumstances for construction injuries caused by failure to provide a safe worksite as required by state and federal law.

 Get Help Recovering Compensation for Falling Objects Injuries from an Experienced and Dedicated Construction Accident Attorney

 Falling object injuries can result in long recovery periods, rehabilitation expenses, or even permanent disability, which workers’ compensation may not entirely cover.
 An experienced workplace accident attorney can help you to explore other avenues for compensation, in order to make sure that you and your family are fully cared for after your accident.
-Contact New Jersey and New York personal injury attorney Andrew R. Jacobs for a consultation on your various claims, at 973-532-9681.
+Contact New Jersey and New York falling object injury lawyer Andrew R. Jacobs for a consultation on your various claims, at 973-532-9681.